jenkinsci/skip-cron-rebuild-plugin/README.md

 ## Getting started

-By default, the plugin is turned off for all projects.

-To enable plugin:
+To enable plugin for a job:
 1. Go to job settings
 2. Enable the option "Skip tag rebuild on cron trigger"

+By default, the plugin is turned off for all projects.

-You can check which SCM tags were skipped from rebuild at Jenkins console log.
+You can check which SCM tags were skipped during a build at Jenkins console log.

 License information